The Homer Calendar

 Krusty is a proxy for every Jew who ever distanced himself from hardscrabble immigrant roots by shortening their name and ridding themselves of anything redolent of the old country.
 He's every Catskills joke-slinger who recreated himself in an image he thought gentile America would find palatable.
 Krusty had to be Jewish and if Krusty has to be Jewish then he has to do a Jazz Singer episode.
 And if Krusty has to be Jewish and has to do a Jazz Singer episode then it follows that Jackie Mason, professional Jew, has to play his rabbi father.

 Two rabbis assisted with the script, Lavi Meier and Harold M. Schulweis, and it shows, with lots of serious real rabbinics slipped into the story.
 Mike Reiss told Mark Pinsky that "we had three rabbis on the payroll.
 They were working with us all week to make sure we got it biblically correct."
 Florida Rabbi David Wolpe told Pinsky, "I thought the episode was brilliant, first of all, because of the use of real Jewish sources.
 Second of all, because it was an interesting take on the greatest of contemporary Jewish dilemmas, which is the battle between tradition and modernity."
-Wolpe said he got puzzled phone calls from parents when he assigned the his Hebrew High School class to watch.
+Wolpe said he got puzzled phone calls from parents when he assigned his Hebrew High School class to watch the episode.

 The real rabbinics in the show led Rabbi/lawyer Noah Gradofksy to create "The Simpsons Talmud" page.
 He turned the Jewish content of the episode into into a full Talmud page in Hebrew and Aramaic, with Rashi and Tosafot too (see this pdf for the page laid out like the real thing).
 It's all translated and explained, and is truly brilliant.
 Also see this article from the NJ Jewish News for more on the episode, including evidence that Krusty is illiterate in English, but can read and write ... in Hebrew.